 4.1 Training on this policy, and on the risk the business faces from modern slavery in its supply chains, forms part of the induction process for all individuals who work for Oliver Rae Ltd.

-4.2 Our zero-tolerance approach to modern slavery will be communicated to all suppliers, contractors and business partners at the outset of our business relationship with them and reinforced as appropriate thereafter.
+4.2 Our zero-tolerance approach to modern slavery will be communicated to all suppliers, contractors and business partners at the outset of our business relationship with them.
+And will be reinforced as appropriate thereafter.

-5.1 Any employee, unless identified as a victim of modern slavery, who breaches this policy will face disciplinary action that may result in dismissal for misconduct or gross misconduct.
+5.1 Any employee, unless identified as a victim of modern slavery, who breaches this policy will face disciplinary action.
+This may result in dismissal for misconduct or gross misconduct.

 5.2 Oliver Rae Ltd will consider terminating our relationship with other individuals and organisations working on our behalf if they breach this policy.